The last enemy (final round) that will be destroyed is death. (1 Corinthians 15:26, parenthesis added)

 The first few rounds exhilarated me as I kicked and punched, drenched in sweat.
 With adrenaline pumping and heart rate up, I worked the proverbial cobwebs from my muscles, joints, and mind.
 However, not being used to such strenuous activity, I quickly became exhausted.
-After each successive station, I found myself anxiously desiring the final round.
+After each successive station, I found myself anxiously desiring the last station.

 Before each session, I knew an intense workout awaited me, but then came the final round.
 I looked forward to it knowing it signaled the end to that day’s struggle.
 I’d be gasping for breath, dripping with sweat, too tired to stand, and completely fatigued.
 But I pushed through knowing a rest was coming.

 Similar to life, the final round is coming.
 The day to day routine may be grueling, monotonous, and painful.
-But when I finish the struggle, when I finish my final round with that old enemy, Death, I know my battle will be over.
+But when I finish the struggle, when I finish my final battle with that old enemy, Death, I know my struggles will be over.

 Don’t get me wrong; life is filled with thrilling, heart-thumping, and loving moments.
-There is enjoyment with each new “station” as we watch our families grow up and expand, as we fellowship with old and new friends, as we cherish our loved ones, and as we fulfill the mission and purposes for which God created us.
+There is enjoyment with each new “station.”
+We watch our families grow up and expand, we fellowship with old and new friends.
+More tenderly, we cherish our loved ones and we fulfill the purposes for which God created us.
 Yet, the fact remains, a final round awaits us all.

-When my earthly journey ends, and after my final round with death, I will rise to everlasting rest in the loving comfort and peaceful presence of my Lord and Savior, Jesus Christ.
+When my earthly journey ends, and after my encounter with death, I will rise to everlasting rest in the loving comfort and peaceful presence of my Lord and Savior, Jesus Christ.
 He already won the fight, I just need to finish the final round.